sancakerkan/CMPE-224-HW2/README.md

 ## Testing

 Specific test cases were used to validate the functionality of the programs.
-Details of the testing process and outcomes can be found in the [report](Report.pdf).
+Details of the testing process and outcomes can be found in the [REPORT](https://github.com/sancakerkan/DirectedGraphProjects/blob/report/Report.pdf).

 ## Contributing